Morteza (singer): Early life

-Music career
+Musical career

 His first song called "Eshgh-e Zood-gozar" ("fleeting love") was written by Masoud Hooshmand.
 The late Parviz Maghsadi composed the music for "Eshgh-e Zood-gozar".

 Gradually thereafter, Morteza Barjasteh became known to people by his stage name, Morteza.
 Until the Islamic Revolution of Iran, he sang about 180 songs while cooperating with many Iranian songwriters and composers.
 He also sang about 50 songs for Iranian movies.

 In 1981, two years after the Islamic Revolution, he left Iran for the United States and settled in Los Angeles.

 He continued his artistic activities in the United States attending Iranian folk music and despite financial pressures, recorded two albums called "Dayeh Dayeh" ("nanny nanny") and "Anar Anar" ("pomegranate"), both of which were well received by the Iranian society.
 Considering the political conditions of Iran during the 1980s, he sang some political songs, the most prominent of which was "Darugheh" ("the sheriff") written by Masoud Amini.

 Morteza also kept up graphic designing and designed the covers for some of his own albums and other artists' as well.

 Since 2005, Morteza has also hosted a TV show called Navad (or 90).